 Whereas most cow’s milk is pumped full of bovine growth hormones as well as a substance known as bovine somatotropin, a hormone specific for increasing milk production in an unnatural way, goat’s are rarely treated with these substances.
 Because of its use on the fringes of big agriculture, goat’s milk is not only more nutritious for you, but also less toxic.

 11. May Boost Immune System

-Goat’s milk has the trace mineral, selenium, a key essential mineral in keeping the immune system strong and functioning correctly.
+Goat’s milk has the trace mineral, selenium, a key essential mineral in keeping the immune system strong and functioning normally.